 No interest loans of between $300 - $1,200 for essentials goods and services such as white-goods, furniture, and education expenses.

 Low interest loans of between $800 - $3,000 with no fees and affordable repayments offered in partnership with NAB.

-Retail stores offering safe, fair and affordable financial services at prominent 'high street' locations in Victoria and South Australia.
+Retail stores offering safe, fair and affordable financial services at prominent 'high street' locations in Victoria, South Australia and Queensland.

 Online learning, face-to-face training and webinars that maximise the skills and resources of microfinance workers across Australia.